kimai/kimai/var/docs/docker.md

 The following installs assume you have cloned the repo and opened a terminal in the root of the project.

-### Grab an initialized sqlite database
+### Set up a sqlite database

-If you already have a sqlite DB set up you can skip this step.
+If you already have a sqlite DB just copy it to var/data/kimai.sqlite relative to the project root.

+Else if you want a fresh database that will persist your changes then copy it out of the container.

     docker run -v /tmp:/tmp kimai/kimai2 cp /opt/kimai/var/data/kimai.sqlite /tmp
     cp /tmp/kimai.sqlite var/data/

+This will mount a directory in the container and copy the initialised database to it.
+Then copy it into your project tree to provided a working sqlite database.

 ### Install using composer

-If you have already set up kimai2 using composer you can skip this step too.

 First chown the file tree so the www-data user can run composer: